TeamSOBITS/sobit_mini/README.en.md

     - [x] Enhanced documentation
     - [x] Unified coding style

-Please visit [Issue page][license-url] to see the current bag and new feature requests.
+Please visit [Issue page][issues-url] to see the current bag and new feature requests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>